popeindustries/buddy/README.md

 - *modular*: a flag to prevent js files from being wrapped with a module definition.

+- *output_compressed*: an alternate file or directory to use for compressed output.

 ### MODULES

 Each js file is wrapped in a module declaration based on the file's location.
-Dependencies (and concatenation order) are determined by the use of ```require()``` statements:
+Dependencies are determined by the use of ```require()``` statements:

 ```javascript
 var lib = require('./my/lib'); // in current package